vaidyt/GCodeSim/README.md

 #### Description of Projects
 - main.py - Contains the entry point for the program
 - Simulator.py - Simulator class that does the main simulation [all main logic is in this file]
-- Parser.py - Parser class that parses the g-code string and extracts relevant command and parameters
+- Parser.py - Parser class that parses the g-code string and extracts relevant commands and parameters
-- LineSeg2D.py - Models a directed line segment in 2D
+- LineSeg2D.py - Models a directed line segment in 2D; This class has the method to compute the distance of a pt to the line segment
 - test_simulator.py - Contains unit tests for the main "Simulate" method of the Simulator class; Also contains 5 sample inputs for the program.

 License